 - an online application (which can be found on the Graduate School site)

 - an assistantship and/or fellowship application (if applying for funding, downloadable on the Graduate School site)

 - official GRE scores (General Test only)

 - undergraduate and graduate transcripts for all schools attended, testifying to solid academic preparation for advanced work

 - three letters of recommendation (preferably academic)

-All application materials, with the exception of creative writing samples, should be sent directly to the Graduate School, the University of Louisiana at Lafayette, Lafayette, LA 70504-4610.
-For Fall admission, the deadline for submitting all materials is 15 February for students seeking support.
-For those not seeking support, applications and supporting documents must be submitted at least 30 days before the beginning of the semester for which admission is sought, and at least 90 days for applications from foreign countries.
+For those not seeking financial support, applications and supporting documents must be submitted at least 30 days before the beginning of the semester for which admission is sought, and at least 90 days for applications from foreign countries.
 The Graduate School will notify applicants of its decision after receiving all required credentials.
 The department will notify applicants of assistantship and fellowship decisions.

-For more information or questions about the application write to the
+For more information or questions about the application, contact: